Perth Amboy High School: Extracurricular activities

-Extracurricular activities include Gear Up and School Based Youth Services Program.
-Gear Up is sponsored by Kean University and the Perth Amboy Board of Education.
+Extracurricular activities include many clubs such as Robotics, Guitar Club, and Anime Club.
+The high school also features School Based Youth Services Program.
 The School Based Youth Services Program is designed to concern the social issues and health needs of students, and is sponsored by the Jewish Renaissance Foundation and the Perth Amboy Board of Education.

 There are also many school clubs which students can propose or start themselves, and run if they find an advisor.
 The school also has a Concert and Marching Band, which plays many parades throughout the year and during football season.

 Athletics

 The Perth Amboy High School Panthers compete in the Greater Middlesex Conference, which is comprised of public and private high schools in the Middlesex County area and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 1,720 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 1,060 to 5,049 students in that grade range.
 The football team competes in Division 5C of the Big Central Football Conference, which includes 60 public and private high schools in Hunterdon, Middlesex, Somerset, Union and Warren counties, which are broken down into 10 divisions by size and location.
-The school was classified by the NJSIAA as Group V North for football for 2018–2020.
+The school was classified by the NJSIAA as Group V South for football for 2024–2026, which included schools with 1,333 to 2,324 students.

 Led by Brian Taylor, the 1968 boys basketball team won the Group IV state championship, defeating Neptune High School by a score of 72-70 in the tournament final at Atlantic City's Convention Hall.

 Dating back to 1927, Perth Amboy has had a Thanksgiving Day football rivalry with Carteret High School that was listed at 8th on NJ.com's 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".
 Perth Amboy lead the rivalry with a 46-42-2 overall record as of 2017.